rebelsky/csc207c/_mps/fraction-calculator.md

 **How would we make a visual version of this same calculator?**

 > There are a variety of Java toolkits for making GUIs.
 Swing and JavaFX seem to be the most popular.
+But making such a calculator is not part of this assignment?

 **Is there a limit to how many times we can use the calculator in a single run?**

 > Nope.

-**How should I handle invalid user input?**

-> Print an error message and go on.

 **In the requirements for an E, you write that we must "Handle[] expressions with no operations, such as `a`, `11/2`, or `5`."
 Could you explain?**